johnbrc/MPD-Distribution/modules/MPD-FH/MPD-FH.md/MPD-FH.md

 -	**Module 1, The Eternal Purpose of God**

 	Establishes a panoramic overview of Scripture, revealing God's unchanging, eternal purpose.
-In this perspective, the Messiah is *the Seed* that enters the soil of the biblical, covenantal history of the people of Israel, in order to die and ultimately produce a rich harvest of people—a Messianic Covenant Community—from amongst all the peoples of the earth. *Module 1, thus forms the foundation of the entire syllabus*.
+In this perspective, the Messiah is *the Seed* that sprouts from the soil of the biblical, covenantal history of the people of Israel, in order to die and ultimately produce a rich harvest of people—a Messianic Covenant Community—from amongst all the peoples of the earth. *Module 1, thus forms the foundation of the entire syllabus*.

 ![][mpd-roots.png]